prompt …

 at physical and spiritual center - and probably the origin.
 Interestingly, unlike the later periods (Egyptians or Greeks), this advancement isn't remembered as an empire, nor a country; or even a religion.
 It is seen as the primal society of seekers.
 Those who figured out written language and arithmetic.
 And more importantly a foundational value exchange system - gold.

 Visiting travelers, aggressors as well as historians named the region a Golden Sparrow, for people here loved to hold gold - as an imperishable store of value.
 Unafraid and theft free, not only did they display their treasures in styles of jewelry, they decorated their deities with golden ornaments.
 Gold was seen as celebration of life.
-Be it a childbirth or a marriage - exchange of gold gifts was auspicious.
-No wonder, even today, Indian families privately custody thirty thousand tons of gold - second only to China.
+Be it a childbirth or a marriage - exchange of gold gifts was deemed auspicious.
+No wonder, even today, Indian families privately custody thirty thousand tons of gold- most in the world ~ at par with China

 It was here that gold evolved as the basis of monetary and measurement systems - a divine store of value.
 Humans learned to move beyond barter - to a value exchange protocol that would last them for next ten thousand years.
 This protocol- in physical or digital forms - would be the basis of a permission-less and censor resistant exchange that defined humans - free yet interdependent.